Accelerating product development tasks with multi-agent workflows

 Patterns design education

-First intern to receive Patterns training, usually reserved for full-timers, for high-impact work.
+First intern awarded Patterns education, usually reserved for full-timers, for high-impact work.

 STEM4Girls camp